sundesz/todo-app/README.md

 If you have any problem with docker-compose up you can also use your local postgres If you use local postgres please create the table first (todoapp)

+check if port 5432 is used already or not

 I am little confuse Should i create new image for test or just use the same image with different table name.
 So for now I just use the existing table